 You’re expending your time, talent and energy, for mediocre results at best and very little return.

-As a result: you end up paying way more in wasted time, results, effort, and energy at much greater cost than what investing in lessons cost.
+As a result: you end up paying way more in wasted time, results, effort, and energy at a much greater cost than investing in lessons costs.

 Hell.. even Michael Jackson was still taking vocal lessons with Seth Riggs only weeks before he passed.

-Think about it – There’s even more important reasons why those people actually also diligently follow AND apply the advice of those coaches.
+Think about it – There are even more important reasons why those people actually also diligently follow AND apply the advice of those coaches.

 The reason why students who practice exactly the way their teacher told them to, have way more fun, is for another blog.